boristsr/gdcorner-website/_posts/jenkins-home-lab/2019-12-27-JenkinsHomeLab-P1-MasterSetup.md

 Email notifications aren’t essential for a home lab, however I recommend spending some time setting them up as it’s nice to know when jobs fail.
 All the relevant settings settings are also under Manage Jenkins->Configure System.
 [Here are some instructions](https://www.360logica.com/blog/email-notification-in-jenkins/).

 Tomorrow I’ll cover configuring linux SSH agents.
 This will involve setting up an SSH key, installing java, and configuring Jenkins to remotely start the agent.
-This is a good method to use for VMs, raspberry pis and other bare metal linux systems.
+This is a good method to use for VMs, a Raspberry Pi and other bare metal linux systems.